This is my second post on infusing your everyday life with magick. Read the first on here!

 Prayer is an ongoing conversation with the Goddesses and Gods.
 I wrote a little about prayer in Going Deeper – Connecting with Divinity, but prayer is such an important part of my practice, I’d like to elaborate on incorporating prayer into your everyday life.

 I know many Pagans who have some baggage associated with the word prayer, coming from their religion of origin or the general overarching Abrahamic paradigm and Judeo-Christian socialization in our modern society (at least here in the US).
+If this is you, I suggest reading Reclaiming Worship as a Modern Pagan before you continue.
 Simply put, prayer (for me) is a conversation with Deity.
 It is a way to open the line of communication between us and our Goddesses and Gods.
 Prayer is in no way a debasement of self before the Gods.
 It does involve a certain amount of respect and honor, but not to the detriment of your own respect as an autonomous being.

 Prayer can be an ongoing activity throughout the day, either at specific times or when inspiration strikes (or both!)
 I use prayer in my daily devotions in the morning and evening.
 I pray at special times throughout the day as well.
 Anytime I see all of the same numbers on a digital clock (11:11, 2:22, 5:55, et cetera), regardless of what I am doing, I take a breath, give thanks for my beautiful place in this Divine symphony called life, and pray to Aphrodite.
 It’s a spontaneous thing – I don’t set alarms on my phone for these times; I just do it whenever it organically happens.
 It’s a nice magickal infusion into my day.